One of the perks of being a travel blogger is that we occasionally get to travel for free.

 Create a kickass media kit

 A media kit is a document that you send to brands which shows them just how many people might hear about their product by giving you free stuff.
 It makes you appear professional at the same time as quoting your stats.
+A media kit might sound intimidating to put together, but it’s really not so hard!

 - A quick intro about you/your blog and a profile photo